ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-12172017.md

 ## News and Blog Posts

-- The folks over at Wallaroo Labs have published a [blog post](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/) by Scott Fritchie (also a Pony committer!) about using DTrace to get observability into Wallaroo Python applications.
+- The folks over at Wallaroo Labs have published a blog post by Scott Fritchie (also a Pony committer!) about using DTrace to get observability into Wallaroo Python applications.
 It's got a ton of resources on DTrace and SystemTap.
-It's also the best resource out there right now for observing Pony programs using DTrace: [https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/)
+It's also the best resource out there right now for observing Pony programs using DTrace: **Edit**: link removed as it has gone invalid.

 ## RFCs